1RaY-1/termux-setup/README.md

 # About
-This is my Termux setup
+This is my Termux setup.

 # What this script does
 This script does this things:
-* Update, upgrade packages
+* Update, upgrade packages.
-* Give Termux a storage access permission
+* Give Termux a storage access permission.
-* Install some programs (wget, net-tools, mlocate, python3, clang, zip, unzip, tree, git, cmatrix, htop, top, grep, vim, neofetch)
+* Install some programs (wget, net-tools, mlocate, python3, clang, zip, unzip, tree, git, cmatrix, htop, top, grep, vim, neofetch).
-* Configure vim
+* Configure vim.
-* Upgrade pip and install some modules
+* Upgrade pip and install some modules.
-* Remove Termux welcome text
+* Remove Termux welcome text.
-* Install Tool-X
+* Install Tool-X.

 # How to run this on Termux
 There several options to run this script on Termux.